iooe/tickets_search/README.md

 ## Intro

-The program helps clients of the company to find flight tickets that meet their requirements.
+A current product helps clients of the company to find flight tickets that meet their requirements.

 This is a student team project aimed at demonstrating skills in teamwork and software development in the Clojure language.

 ## Disclaimer

-This programme is a study project, the data is mock, the authors do not bear any responsibility to the users of this program.
+This product is a study task for assignment, the data is mock, the authors do not bear any responsibility to the users of this program.

 ## How it works

-The program is built on top of Clojure — a dynamic and functional dialect of the Lisp programming language that has JVM as the VM.
+The product is built on top of Clojure — a dynamic and functional dialect of the Lisp programming language that has JVM as the VM.

 ### Algorithms

-The program functionality is based on an optimized depth-first search with subsequent filtering of results based on input parameters.
+The product's algorithm functionality is based on an optimized depth-first search with subsequent filtering of results based on input parameters.
 That is, the result is always the best result.

 ### Project Structure